csat1763/DistributedSystems2018Project4/README.md

 ## Task

 1. For all given instance-types: Start a pair of spot instances for the 2 cheapest zones (check automatically in each region / availability zone)
-2. Measure transfer time VM2VM within same zone (different instance types)
+2. Measure transfer time VM2VM within same zone for all pairs
 3. Determine the cost-performance trade-off

 ## Submission